 Transportation improvements: Proposed are projects that reduce congestion and improve the overall efficiency of our street network.
 City Council, with community input, has identified priority projects out of more than 50.

 Our ability to maintain the current transportation system is not sustainable given funding levels.
-City Council is proposing an income tax increase to pay for Moving Delaware Forward.
-Our income tax rate would increase 0.15-percent, from 1.85 percent to 2.0 percent.
-For a family household income of $50,000 a year, the new rate would cost about $75 additionally per year, or roughly $6 per month.
-The additional tax would generate about $2.2 million annually and be combined with what already is being spent on transportation – about $1,920,000 per year – for a total amount of $4,120,000.
+City Council in 2016 proposed an income tax increase to pay for Moving Delaware Forward.
+The issue was defeated by voters.
+Our income tax rate would have increased 0.15-percent, from 1.85 percent to 2.0 percent.
+For a family household income of $50,000 a year, the new rate would have cost about $75 additionally per year, or roughly $6 per month.
+The additional tax would have generated about $2.2 million annually.

 - Carolyn Kay Riggle, Mayor, At-Large 740-815-5876